camisatx/Guides/Image_Processing.md

-# Image Processing in Commands
+# Image Processing Ubuntu Commands

 These commands are useful when editing images within the Ubuntu command line interface.
 The commands work with a single image or thousands of images.